Digital Creative Blog Articles

 Next Level Movie Film Scans

-Instead of a typical projector mechanism which stops a frame of film in front of the lens 15, 18 or 24 times a second, this machine features an optical sensor that triggers a high speed camera to take a full size photo of each frame of film as it smoothly passes by.
+Instead of a typical projector mechanism which stops a frame of film in front of the lens 16, 18 or 24 times a second, this machine features an optical sensor that triggers a high speed camera to take a full size photo of each frame of film as it smoothly passes by.
 Nothing drags on the surface area of the film.
 There are no sprockets or claws that pull the film through the gate.
 There’s no risk of jamming or breakage from torn sprocket holes, bad splices or damaged film.
 There is no film gate that can collect dust, and no sharp film paths that can scratch film.
 And there's no synchronization issues between the film frame rate and video.

 It shoots frame-by-frame, meaning there’s a digital photo made of each frame of film.
-Those frames are exported to a "source" video file, and then transcoded to a "release" file delivered on a flash drive or portable hard drive.
+Those frames are exported to a robust "source" video file, and then transcoded to a compressed "release" file delivered on a flash drive or portable hard drive.
 With some frame-by-frame systems you get faster-than-normal speed when it’s played back at video’s 30 frames per second.
 Not so here.
 We set the frame rate at the exact speed the camera shot it, so you get true motion, as it was filmed.

 Because there is no gate, we can uniquely expand the field of view to capture ALL of the image on the film.
 Most Regular 8 and Super 8 cameras recorded an image area beyond what you see when you project it with a standard projector, or when it’s captured in a 4:3 format.
 We can capture in 16:9 HD format and see a lot of picture that’s normally cropped off.
 Below is a raw frame from Regular 8mm footage in 16:9.
 The 4:3 crop is indicated by the yellow dashed line.
 When finished we'll apply a little crop to hide the sprocket hole, yielding a much more pleasant look on a widescreen TV.